huynhaaron/threees/README.md

 ### Wireframes

 This app will consist of a single screen with game board, and nav links to the Github, my LinkedIn, and the Gameplay/Rules image.
-Game controls will include Up, Down, Left, Right, and Space (space to restart the game or new game).
+Game controls will include Up, Down, Left, Right, N for New game and C for Clear Board.
 The main part is the grid, to the left or top will be a next tile and the score.
 Rules will be underneath the grid.
 LinkedIn, Github, About, will be used as a footer.

 ![wireframes](https://res.cloudinary.com/booklog/image/upload/v1490590354/Threees_iwdukk.png)